-Underlying all of the tools on StockCharts.com is our extensive price database.
-It contains data for over 50,000 different ticker symbols.
+Underlying all of the tools on StockCharts.com is our extensive price database, which contains data for over 50,000 different ticker symbols.
 After each trading day, over 1 million new data items are added to the database.
 It is important to understand how this data is organized in order to take full advantage of our website.

 Currently, StockCharts has access to data from the following markets:

-We have datasets for most ticker symbols in each of the markets we cover but not necessarily all ticker symbols.
+We have datasets for most ticker symbols in each of the markets we cover, but that doesn't necessarily mean we have all ticker symbols.
 We do not automatically provide data for extremely low-priced stocks since technical analysis techniques do not work with such stocks and the charts for those stocks can be extremely misleading.

-If there is a ticker symbol for a stock in a market that we cover that you would like to see and we do not have that symbol in our database, you can request that we add that symbol by using our Symbol Request form.
+If there is a ticker symbol for a stock in a market we cover that you would like to see and we do not have that symbol in our database, you can request that we add that symbol by using our Symbol Request Form.

 Exchange real-time data comes directly from the appropriate exchange.
 We consider data quotes from those exchanges to be the “official” quotes for each security, and they should be extremely close to real-time values found on other sources.
 In addition, exchange real-time data contains accurate volume data.
 We highlight exchange real-time data bars in green.

 BATS real-time data is provided by the BATS exchange for no additional charge.
 BATS data is only available for US stocks.
 For liquid stocks, BATS data is very similar to NYSE/Nasdaq data.
 For thinly-traded stocks, BATS data can differ significantly.
 BATS data quotes do not contain useful volume information, so we do not display volume on BATS charts.
 We highlight BATS real-time data bars in yellow.
 Click here for more information about the BATS real-time data available on our site.

 For each ticker symbol in our database, we have daily, weekly and monthly data bars.
 For the stocks that we track, we also have intraday data bars available in 1-, 2-, 3-, 5-, 10-, 15-, 30-, 60- and 120-minute durations.